 So choosing the right drinks when frustrated are great ways to relieve stress.

 I talk about this drink in my post on easy nighttime routines for better sleep as well.
 It really is a great drink for relaxing your mind and soothing any upset stomach you may have.
-And it’s a simple fix if you go to the store (or save yourself the trouble and get it online here) and get a box of them.
+And it’s a simple fix if you go to the store (or save yourself the trouble and get the tea online here) and get a box of them.
 Just pop it in the microwave and you’re ready to go!

 Milk is high in Vitamin D which can help to increase your happiness levels when drunk.
 People who have good levels of Vitamin D in their system avoid stress and panic disorders.